Water therapy, in therapeutic terminology, is a course of treatment by means of hydrotherapy.

-There are basic protocols expert have recommended such as, not consuming anything for an hour before and after drinking water.
+Expert have recommended these basic protocols, such as, not consuming anything for 1 hour before and after drinking water.
 The night before you start the water therapy, do not drink beer or any alcoholic beverage.

 How water therapy was discovered:

 Thirty-two years ago, a political prisoner in Iran discovered water as a potent medicine along with the link between chronic illness and dehydration.

 During his sentence, Dr. Fereydoon Batmanghelidj treated the peptic ulcer three thousand fellow prisoners were experiencing using the only medical resource available-water.

 Dr. Batmanghelidj diverted his attention to studying the negative health effects of dehydration and dehydration itself.
 He studied medicine in St. Mary’s Hospital Medical School of London, and brought healthiness back to individuals by the number of a hundred and thousand.